 Biomechanical stresses, blood supply problems, and nutrition can be a major contributor to why there is such a poor healing process.
 Nutrition is often an overlooked aspect when it comes to recovery because the fear of gaining weight while being inactive is often a concern, especially with athletes who are concerned with their physique.

 Without adequate rest and nutrition, one’s ability to recover quickly diminishes.
 The athlete may not know, however, that their resting metabolism actually increases roughly 15-50% depending on the severity of the injury.
-Some of the common steps that come with an injury are inflammation, proliferation, and remodeling.
+Some of the common steps that come with an injury are proliferation and remodeling.

 The purpose of this article is to give more insight on how to properly eat and supplement when it comes to injuries such as this one.
 However, if the athlete were to return to activity too soon, his/her body may not be fully healed.
 If this occurs and a similar blow occurs during participation in sports or everyday routine, the result may be even more detrimental.
 Some of the key nutrients that will help aid in the recovery process of these types of injuries, as well as their benefits, will be outlined below.